...

 Jizō-dō (地蔵堂)

-The Jizō-dō at Togakushi enshrined the Jizō Bodhisattva and the ten judges of the hell.
-A couple of Buddha statues that lost their home when Buddism was separated from Shitonism during the Meiji Restoration are also placed in the precinct.
+The Jizō-dō at Togakushi enshrined the Jizō Bodhisattva and the ten judges of hell.
+A couple of Buddha statues that lost their home when Buddhism was separated from Shintoism during the Meiji Restoration are also placed in the precinct.

 Ⓒ 戸隠観光協会